mehmetext/basit_blog/README.md

 - [ ] Page of profil-duzenle will be added
 - [ ] "The content couldn't be updated" will be added in https://github.com/mehmetext/basit_blog/blob/master/yonetim/sayfalar/icerik-duzenle.php#L37
 - [ ] Content count will be added in yonetim/ana-sayfa.php
-- [ ] Pagenation feature will be added in ana-sayfa.php (SITEURL/s/3)
+- [ ] Pagination feature will be added in ana-sayfa.php (SITEURL/s/3)
+- [ ] Previous and next content will be added in icerik.php by this way https://stackoverflow.com/questions/38050066/how-to-fetch-previous-date-data-in-php-mysql
+- [ ] Textarea icerik-yazi will be made "ckeditor" in icerik-detay.php